fpco/ide-backend/README.md

        restart (this bug was mostly invisible when we were providing all source files explicitly).

+     * New functionality: support for boot files (#155, #157).

-     * New functionality: support C files, both through the API (where ide-backend-server compiles the .c files into .o files and dynamically loads/unloads these object files) and in executable generation.
+     * New functionality: support C files, both through the API (where ide-backend-server compiles the .c files into .o files and dynamically loads/unloads these object files) and in executable generation (#122).

-     * Bugfix: detect server startup failure. ghc initialization might fail immediately, but we previously only detected this on the first call to updateSession.
-We now detect this immediately, and also deal with a potential infinite restart cycle (we only attempt to restart once on updateSession).
-Note that this means that getSourceErrors may return a non-empty list even before the first session update (for instance, when some flags that are passed to ghc are invalid).
+     * New functionality: specify additional arguments for ghc when building executables (#159).

      * Bugfix: Make sure ID info is updated on code changes (fixed a caching problem) (#142)